khanhduytran0/LiveContainer/README.md

 - Codesigning is entirely bypassed (requires JIT), no need to sign your apps before installing.

 ## Compatibility
-Unfortunately not all apps work in LiveContainer so we have a [compatibility list](https://github.com/khanhduytran0/LiveContainer/labels/compatibility) to tell if there is apps that have issues.
-If they arent on this list.
-Then its likely going run.
-However, if it doesnt work please make a [github issue](https://github.com/khanhduytran0/LiveContainer/issues/new/choose) about it.
+Unfortunately, not all apps work in LiveContainer, so we have a [compatibility list](https://github.com/khanhduytran0/LiveContainer/labels/compatibility) to tell if there is apps that have issues.
+If they aren't on this list, then it's likely going run.
+However, if it doesn't work, please make an [issue](https://github.com/khanhduytran0/LiveContainer/issues/new/choose) about it.

 ## Building
 ```